PRIVACY POLICY

 We will treat your personal information as strictly private and confidential.
 We will only use or disclose it for:

-• purposes directly related to the care and treatment of your family members, only if you provide us written consent to do so
+- purposes directly related to the care and treatment of your family members, only if you provide us written consent to do so;

 During your care you may be referred to alternative medical services and providers (pathology, radiology, other specialists) when determining your diagnosis or treatment.
 All referrals to, and liaison with, other health practitioners regarding your healthcare will be conducted whilst maintaining the confidentiality and privacy of your personal information.

-If another health practitioner or healthcare provider wishes to access records we hold on you, and we haven't already corresponded with them as part of your ongoing care, we will only share these with after receiving written consent signed by you.
+If another health practitioner or healthcare provider wishes to access records we hold on behalf of you, and we haven't already corresponded with them as part of your ongoing care, we will only share these with after receiving written consent signed by you.

 There are circumstances where we may be permitted or required by law to disclose your personal information to additional third parties.
 For example, to Medicare, Police, insurers, solicitors, government regulatory bodies, tribunals, courts of law, hospitals, or debt collection agents.
-We do not share patient personal data with third parties abroad.

 Data Quality and Security